 The value of the securities owned by the Fund can increase and decrease quickly at unexpected times.
-The value can change as the result of a number of factors, including the economic outlook, market-wide risks, industry-specific risk (i.e., government regulation, competitive forces or other conditions) or issuer-specific risks.
+The value can change as the result of a number of factors, including the economic outlook, geopolitical risks, market-wide risks, industry-specific risk (i.e., government regulation, competitive forces or other conditions) or issuer-specific risks.

-Share Ownership Concentration Risk

-To the extent that a significant portion of the Ultrashort Financing Fund's shares are held by a limited number of shareholders or their affiliates, there is a risk that the share trading activities of these shareholders could disrupt the Fund's investment strategies, which could have adverse consequences for the Fund and other shareholders (e.g., by requiring the Fund to sell or exit investments at inopportune times or causing the Fund to maintain larger-than-expected cash positions pending acquisition of investments).
+Share Ownership Concentration Risk To the extent that a significant portion of the Ultrashort Financing Fund's shares are held by a limited number of shareholders or their affiliates, there is a risk that large redemptions by these shareholders could disrupt the Fund's investment strategies, which could have adverse consequences for the Fund and other shareholders (e.g., by requiring the Fund to sell or exit investments at inopportune times).
+Further, large redemptions may result in increased transaction costs, increased Fund expense ratios, and adverse effects to the Fund's net asset value, liquidity and performance.
+Such transactions may also accelerate the realization of taxable income if sales of portfolio securities result in gains.
+Conversely, to the extent the Fund experiences large purchases by investors or shareholders, such purchases could cause the Fund to maintain larger-than-expected cash positions pending acquisition of investments, which could negatively impact Fund performance.